janiko71/aws-inventory/README.md

 Intended for personal use (even if I added some professional features like logging), and for only one account.
 For more information on multiple accounts, read the [wiki](https://github.com/janiko71/aws-inventory/wiki).

-[**TESTERS WANTED!
-If you test this code, please send me feedback**](https://github.com/janiko71/aws-inventory/discussions/39): I can't test every configuration (especially when there are a lot of items in inventories), so either if it works or not, let me know what is fine and what needs to be corrected (use [issues](https://github.com/janiko71/aws-inventory/issues)).

-Supported AWS services is limited, but I add some regulary. **Supported services are detailed [here (wiki)](https://github.com/janiko71/aws-inventory/wiki/Supported-services)**:

-~~Derived from https://github.com/powerupcloud/AWSInventoryLambda but not forked because it has been too much modified.~~ Rewritten from scratch to be more _pythonified_.
 ## Pre-requisites
 This program needs Python 3.4 or newer.

 AWS CLI must be installed and configured on the system you want to run aws-inventory.
 You SHOULD use a special account with minimal rights (= those in inventory*.json files).
 See [wiki](https://github.com/janiko71/aws-inventory/wiki) for more.

 Make sure that you have the latest boto3 version.
 Older versions may lead to signature error with the newest regions or to some malfunction.
 Further information here : http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html.

+## How to contribute?
+[**TESTERS WANTED!
+If you test this code, please send me feedback**](https://github.com/janiko71/aws-inventory/discussions/39): I can't test every configuration (especially when there are a lot of items in inventories), so either if it works or not, let me know what is fine and what needs to be corrected (use [issues](https://github.com/janiko71/aws-inventory/issues)).

+Supported AWS services is limited, but I add some regulary. **Supported services are detailed [here (wiki)](https://github.com/janiko71/aws-inventory/wiki/Supported-services)**:

+If you want to add services, you're welcome but keep two things in mind:
+* Use the 'dev' branch to commit your changes;
+* Please follow the general coding style and structure (to keep all functionnalities like progression status).

+~~Derived from https://github.com/powerupcloud/AWSInventoryLambda but not forked because it has been too much modified.~~ Rewritten from scratch to be more _pythonified_.

 # What's new in the sept-21 version?
 Some services added (docDB, QLDB, containers...) but a **very important update** with a better handling of non-existant services (some tests added, and HSM v1 deleted).
 Execution time is now 60-70 sec. (instead of 200-220).